 Foundations of Positive Coaching

 Positive Coaching provides coaches a scientifically and philosophically sound way to teach athletes how to compete and perform their very best on a consistent basis.
-Positive Coaching liberates athletes to prepare better, perform better, achieve more, and experience personal excellence.
-This empowers them to be prouder, happier, healthier, and more fulfilled for their investment, and it motivates athletes to come back and do more!
+Positive Coaching empowers athletes to prepare better, perform better, achieve more, and experience personal excellence.
+This drives them to be prouder, happier, healthier, and more fulfilled for their investment, and it motivates athletes to come back and do even more!

 Foundations of Positive Coaching include